A reworking of King Lear by William Shakespeare

 Dates: 11 & 12; 18 & 19 March 2020

-Cygnet Theatre was founded in Paris in 2018 by an international group of young theatre artists dedicated to creating, developing and performing – in English – plays in the classical repertoire.
+Cygnet Theatre was founded in Paris in 2018 by an international group of young theatre artists dedicated to creating, developing and performing – in English – new productions of plays in the classical repertoire.

-To date its productions have been presented in summer, in the leafy surroundings of the Arènes de Montmartre beneath the basilica of Sacré Coeur.
+To date its work has been presented in summer, in the leafy surroundings of the Arènes de Montmartre beneath the basilica of Sacré Coeur.
 This year sees the company expanding its activities into the winter months with a radical revisioning of King Lear at Théâtre de Verre in the uber-cool 19th district on the city’s east side.

 In Paris, English actor and company member Joshua Stretton (pictured above) has played lead roles in productions of A Midsummer Night’s Dream, Twelfth Night and Much Ado About Nothing.
 Now he turns his hand to directing, bringing an epic theatre approach to his fresh new take on Shakespeare’s towering tragedy of old age and mental decline.